a survey of

 Skyyon is the Sunward Polar City.
 There, the Sun is always at the zenith.

 Structurally, Skyyon is unique among the disc-on-stem cities of Ooranye, in that its iedleis stem supports not one but two discs, the lower with a diameter of about 4 miles (altitude a quarter of a mile), the upper with a diameter of 2 miles (altitude three quarters of a mile).
-The flame-shaped palace called the Zairm is on the upper disc.
+The flame-shaped palace called the Zairm is on the upper disc; the palace is constructed of smollk (see part 5 of The Worm of Poleva).

 Until the fall of Tu Rim 78860, Sunnoads had their official residence in the Zairm.
-Inside it is Zdinth Hall, now called Norkoten Hall, scene of the Rhenium Moment (see Uranian Gleams, page 80).
+Inside it is Zdinth Hall, now called Norkoten Hall, scene of the Rhenium Moment.
 The tip of the Zairm reaches 1.6 miles above the plain, which makes Skyyon the tallest city in Syoom, its summit visible from 200 miles away.

 The Zairm is still at the Sunnoad's disposal, except that ever since Tu Rim's reign nen is not allowed to sleep there.